 The relay's compact footprint allows the complete switching function to be integrated directly onto the PCB, eliminating the need for larger external switching assemblies.
 This approach significantly reduces system size, simplifies assembly, and means lower overall material costs for wallbox manufacturers.

-“As the EV charging market continues to scale rapidly across Europe, reliability, safety and cost-efficient integration are becoming increasingly critical for wallbox manufacturers,” says Markus Bichler, Head of Product Management Industrial Relays at Panasonic Industry Europe.
+“As the EV charging market continues to scale rapidly across Europe, reliability, safety and cost-efficient integration are becoming increasingly critical for wallbox manufacturers,” explains Markus Bichler, Head of Product Management Industrial Relays at Panasonic Industry Europe.
 “With our new HE-S SC relay, we are enabling designers to meet upcoming short-circuit test standard updates well ahead of time, while optimizing system size, energy efficiency and overall performance.
 This combination supports the development of next-generation single-phase charging solutions that are both future-proof and highly competitive.”

 For more information about Panasonic’s new HE-S SC relay family please visit: HE relay series